2020 Labour Party leadership election (UK): Nominations stage

 Candidates first needed to receive nominations from at least 5 per cent of the party's MPs and MEPs to progress to the second round of nominations.
 Starmer won the support of enough MPs and MEPs to progress to the next round of nominations on 8 January, when he was also endorsed by the trade union Unison.
-The following day, Long-Bailey, Nandy and Phillips got enough MP and MEP nominations to progress.
+The following day, Long-Bailey, Nandy and Phillips gained enough MP and MEP nominations to progress.

 The deadline for PLP and EPLP nominations was 2.30 pm on 13 January.
 Lewis, with only five nominations including himself, withdrew from the contest shortly before the deadline.
 Thornberry was also short of the required nominations at the beginning of the day, but managed to obtain enough to qualify less than ten minutes before the deadline, helped by MPs who had formerly nominated Lewis.
 After the close of nominations, the party announced that Long-Bailey, Nandy, Phillips, Starmer and Thornberry would proceed to the next stage of the election.
 Starmer received 88 nominations, more than any other candidate, followed by Long-Bailey with 33 and Nandy with 31.
 Phillips and Thornberry were each nominated by 23 MPs and MEPs, one more than the minimum requirement of 22.
 Shortly after these nominations were published, Starmer was heavily favoured in the betting odds.